Guided Variational Network for Image Decomposition: Probabilistic-Guided Variational Decomposition (PGVD) framework

-Based on this probabilistic interpretation, the hyperparameters \( \sigma_r^2 \), \( \Sigma_c \), and \( \Sigma_\xi \) in \eqref{eq:MAP_pdfs_1}–\eqref{eq:MAP_pdfs_3} can be estimated using a local maximum likelihood (ML) strategy, adapted from \cite{SIAMrev2021,LMS21_IPIP}.
-In our case, we extend this framework from weighted TV to spatially adaptive energy norms.
+The distribution hyperparameters $\sigma_r^2$, $\Sigma_c$, $\Sigma_\xi$ - and, then, the model parameters $\lambda_1,\lambda_2$ and $W_1,W_2$ via (\ref{eq:MAPpars})-(\ref{eq:MAPsigm}) - can be estimated using a local Maximum Likelihood (ML) strategy embedded into an iterative solver to the model, adapted from \cite{SIAMrev2021,10.1007/978-3-319-68195-5_17}.
+In our case, we extend this framework from weighted Total Variation (TV)-like semi-norms to squared weighted $H$-norms.